YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 ![DD](/Images-for-the-Guide/Shirakami_FubukiChibi.png "Not Kawakaze") - **[Shirakami Fubuki](https://azurlane.koumakan.jp/Shirakami_Fubuki)**
 * Skill:
   * Forces a "Mach 2.42 Bermbew Sprawt" weapon camo on the currently equipped Dive Bomber.
-When an airstrike is called in, the Dive Bombers take twice as long as normal to arrive; also, every 20s, summons a Dive Bomver.
+When an airstrike is called in, the Dive Bombers take twice as long as normal to arrive; also, every 20s, summons a Dive Bomber.
     * The 6 BOMBS deal 220 bdmg with 80/90/110 modifiers.
 Their damage is modified by 60% of the unit's TORP.
   * Gain +15% FP; also, gain +12% Torp after having defeated 3 enemy nodes in a sortie.
   * The AA slot is replaced with a DB slot (holding up to 2 DBs per airstrike; only 1 airstrike can be stored).